warcampsurvivor/Kruelty-Encryptor/readme.md

 # Recluse Encryptor v15

-Kruelty Encryptor is a desktop application for Windows that provides strong, multi-layered encryption for text.
+Recluse Encryptor is a desktop application for Windows that provides strong, multi-layered encryption for text.
 It features a modern graphical user interface and an advanced steganography capability, allowing users to hide encrypted data securely within images.

 ![App Screenshot](https://cdn.discordapp.com/attachments/1276974120663388345/1408578235360481473/HeqwiYv.png?ex=68aa4035&is=68a8eeb5&hm=3cbd1fabeb42bbab348f659fae2cdc77243e14a29d9e39b63b08e322d60269c6&)  <!-- **Action:** Replace this with a URL to a screenshot of your app -->